kurtamohler/pyobject-preservation/README.md

 b = ref.get()
 ```

-## Why not let the PyObject die?
+When we call `del a`, the Python reference count for the `mylib.MyClass` object

-In the previous code example, when we call `del a`, the Python reference count
+goes to zero, since `ref` only has a reference to the underlying C++ object.
+If
-for the `mylib.MyClass` object goes to zero, since `ref` only has a reference
+`mylib.MyClass` did not have PyObject preservation, the garbage collector would
-to the C++ object.
-If `mylib.MyClass` did not have PyObject preservation, the
+deallocate the `mylib.MyClass` instance.
+Then when `ref.get()` is called, a new
-garbage collector would deallocate the `mylib.MyClass` instance.
-Then when
+`mylib.MyClass` instance would be created for `b` to point to.
+But since
-`ref.get()` is called, a new `mylib.MyClass` instance would be created for `b`
+`mylib.MyClass` does have PyObject preservation, the PyObject is kept alive the
-to point to.
-But since `mylib.MyClass` does have PyObject preservation, the
+whole time so that `b` points to the same exact instance of `mylib.MyClass`
-PyObject is kept alive the whole time so that `b` points to the same exact
+that `a` used to point to.

-instance of `mylib.MyClass` that `a` used to point to.
+## Why not deallocate the PyObject and create a new one when needed?

 An alternative to PyObject preservation is to just allow the PyObject to be
 deallocated when its reference count goes to zero, even if the C++ object is
 still alive.
-If we ever need to pass the C++ object back up to Python, we can
+Then, if we ever need to pass the C++ object back up to Python, we
-create a whole new PyObject that has an owning reference to the C++ object.
+could simply create a new PyObject that has an owning reference to the C++
-Depending on how you expect the user to use your class, this might be good
+object.
+Depending on how you expect the user to use your class, this might be
-enough in some cases, but there are a few issues with it.
+good enough in some cases, but there are a few issues with it.

 When we deallocate the PyObject we will lose information about its pure-Python
 properties and subclasses, and weak references won't work properly.
 These